hpcaitech/ColossalAI/examples/images/diffusion/README.md

 ### Training on cifar10

-we provide the Finetone example on datasets Cifar10
+We provide the finetuning example on CIFAR10 dataset

-you can run by config `train_colossalai_cifar10.yaml`
+You can run by config `train_colossalai_cifar10.yaml`
 ```
 python main.py --logdir /tmp -t --postfix test -b configs/train_colossalai_cifar10.yaml
 ```